spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

 The Private Gateway supports going through an optional Proxy server to talk to Spectro Cloud.
 If the Gateway is configured to use a proxy, the Proxy server needs to support HTTP(S) proxy.

-If the IP allocation type is DHCP, an HAProxy Load balancer VM will be created for each of the Kubernetes clusters as the LB for the apiserver endpoints.
-If the IP allocation type is Static IP, a VIP(virtual IP address) will be selected from the master ippool and allocated to the cluster instead of the loadbalancer.
+If the IP allocation type is DHCP, an HAProxy Load balancer VM will be created for each of the Kubernetes clusters as the LB for the Kubernetes API Server endpoints.
+If the IP allocation type is Static IP, a VIP (virtual IP address) will be selected from the master ippool and allocated to the cluster instead of the loadbalancer.

 ![vmware_arch_oct_2020.png](vmware_arch_oct_2020.png)